Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>07/02/2019</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>Usercontent.css</b>: Fixed some issue with ebay input boxes turning dark because of it using <code>about:blank</code> pages instead of input boxes for some crazy reason.
+  <li><b>Usercontent.css</b>: Commented out the theming code for <code>about:blank</code> page to avoid issues with certain pages.
+Unless you use that page as newtab, you shouldn't need it themed.
+Either way you can change it's color on <b>Firefox settings > General > "Colors..." button > Background</b>, which will change the pre-loading screen color to the one you set up.
 You can also change the addon settings section on <code>about:addon</code> to white background on the relevant section of this file.</li>
 </ul>
 <h3>Pre-Last update: <b>06/02/2019</b></h3>
 <p>Files updated:</p>